• News

 for information and updates

 [Posted on 5 January 2025, with updates.
-As of June 2025, the University of Waterloo is not a co-sponsor or host for the event, which retains its structure, but not that location or partner.
-See the newer link listed above.]
+As of June 2025, the University of Waterloo is not a co-sponsor or host for the event.
+The renewed version of the initial plan retains its structure, but not that location or partner, while it honors the commitment by contributors who responded to the initial call.

 “Yet will I leave a remnant, that ye may have some that shall escape the sword among the nations, when ye shall be scattered through the countries”